ARMmbed/mbed-os-5-docs/docs/api/memory/link_time_optimization.md

 ### IAR

-- There is no LTO available for IAR compiler.
+- There is no LTO available for the IAR compiler.

 ### GCC_ARM

-- The minimal required version of the `GCC_ARM` is now the GNU Arm Embedded Toolchain Version 9-2019-q4-major.
-Earlier `GCC_ARM` versions can cause various issues when the `-flto` flag is used, e.g. a platform specific error during the final link stage on Windows hosts with GCC8
+- The minimal required version of `GCC_ARM` is now the GNU Arm Embedded Toolchain Version 9-2019-q4-major.
+Earlier `GCC_ARM` versions can cause various issues when the `-flto` flag is used, for example a platform-specific error during the final link stage on Windows hosts with GCC8.
 - The `noinline` attribute has to be used for every function that must be placed into a specific section (specified with a `section(".section_name")` attribute).
 In general, when a function is considered for inlining, the `section` attribute is always ignored.
 However, with the link-time optimizer enabled, the chances for inlining are much higher because the inliner works across multiple translation units.
 As a result, the output sections' sizes change compared to a non-lto build.
-This may lead to a `section ".section_name" will not fit in region "region_name"` type errors.
+This may lead to `section ".section_name" will not fit in region "region_name"` type errors.
-- There is a bug in all gcc versions causing that LTO removes C functions declared as weak in assembler (see https://gcc.gnu.org/bugzilla/show_bug.cgi?id=83967 https://bugs.launchpad.net/gcc-arm-embedded/+bug/1747966).
-MbedOS build system provides fix for this.
-In case of exporting MbedOS project to other buildsystem the problem will emerge.
+- There is a bug in all GCC versions causing that LTO removes C functions declared as weak in assembler (see https://gcc.gnu.org/bugzilla/show_bug.cgi?id=83967 https://bugs.launchpad.net/gcc-arm-embedded/+bug/1747966).
+The Mbed OS build system provides a fix for this.
+In case of exporting Mbed OS project to other build system the problem will emerge.
 This can be fixed by changing the order of object files in the linker command.
 Objects providing the weak symbols and compiled from assembly must be listed before the objects providing the strong symbols.